Linguistic determinism: Pirahã

 Similar to the claims that Hopi prevents its speakers from thinking about time, some linguists allege that the Pirahã language spoken by natives in South American Amazonia prevents its speakers from thinking about quantity and numbers.
-The speakers of Pirahã are also, for the most part, incapable of math.

 Peter Gordon, a psychologist from Columbia University, studied the speakers of the Pirahã language.
 He has conducted many experiments on a small representative number of these speakers.
 Gordon highlights eight experiments involving seven Pirahã speakers.
 Six of the experiments were all related in that the speakers were instructed to match groups of items to the correct number displayed elsewhere.
 The other two experiments had them recall how many items had been placed into a container, and lastly differentiate between various containers by the number of symbols that were pictured on the outside.
 Gordon found that the speakers of Pirahã could distinguish between the numbers one, two, and three relatively accurately, but any quantity larger than that was essentially indistinguishable to them.
 He also observed that the more the amount represented by the number increased, the poorer the subjects performed.
 Gordon concluded, in direct contrast to Deutscher, that speakers of Pirahã are restricted to thinking about numbers through symbols or other representations.
 These speakers think of items as small, larger, or many.
 The speakers did not demonstrate an ability to learn numbers; after being taught in the Portuguese language for eight months, not one individual could count to ten.

-Daniel Everett, a linguist who also studied the Pirahã, claimed that the Pirahã language also lacks recursion or nesting—the term which describes the ability of a finite set of grammatical rules to create an infinite combination of expressions and was previously thought to be a feature of all languages.
+Daniel Everett, a linguist who also studied the Pirahã, claimed that the Pirahã language also lacks recursion or nesting – the term which describes the ability of a finite set of grammatical rules to create an infinite combination of expressions and was previously thought to be a feature of all languages.
 This argument includes the possibility that the thoughts of the speakers are influenced by their language in various ways as well.
 Whether or not Pirahã lacks recursion remains a topic of intense debate and linguistic determinism has been widely criticized for its absolutism and refuted by linguists.